citibeth/ectl/docs/gettingstarted.rst

     export MODELE_FILE_PATH=/discover/nobackup/projects/giss/prod_input_files:$HOME/modele_input/local

-That's it, you are now ready to use ModelE, along with all the latest tools and full-featured dependencies (eg, NetCDF 4).
+That's it, you are now ready to use ModelE, along with all the latest tools, NetCDF, etc.

 Installation